 |Dattatreya Guest House - Just behind the Bhimsen temple and the hiti is this budget place.
 Check the rooms out first though.
 Details are in my guidebook.
 Book here ★★☆☆☆||

 Looking for more accommodation in Bhaktapur?
 Try my hotel search below for the best rates.

-There are not so many good restraunts around Dattatreya square, however it's very walkable to other areas around Bhaktapur.
+There are not so many good restaurants around Dattatreya square, however it's very walkable to other areas around Bhaktapur.

-Cafe de Peacock:: with the best restraunt views over Dattatryea square and with good meals it's just a shame the prices are bloated.
+Cafe de Peacock: with the best restaurant views over Dattatreya square and with good meals it's just a shame the prices are bloated.

 Peacock Guest House: the food here is good when it's served.
 They tend to guests first but the bakery nearly always has something on offer.